zhangxiaosa/LPR/README.md

 - LPR generalizes well on C, Rust and JavaScript.

+- To evaluate LPR, access to LLMs is required.
+You need either use gpt-3.5-turbo APIs or run codellama-2 on your server.

+- The output of LLM is non-deterministic, so you may not exactly reproduce the previous results.

 ### Notes

 - All the experiments take long time to finish, so it is recommended to use tools like screen and tmux to manage sessions if the experiments are run on remote server.
 We also provide flags for multi-processing.